 Get information on contract emissions

-Commit counterparties to measure, manage and report on emissions
+Gather data on emissions related to contracts to help measure, manage and report on them

-Whether counterparties commit to reduce emissions is a matter of negotiation.
-Ideally, they will measure, manage and report on:
+Whether counterparties commit to reduce emissions is a matter of negotiation before entering into a contract.
+Ideally, they will commit to measure, manage and report on:

-Agree a reporting standard or a common supplier to measure and calculate emissions.
-Domestic law may mandate a reporting standard.
+Agree on a reporting standard or a common supplier to measure and calculate emissions.
+Domestic law may mandate a reporting standard, which may be helpful to the parties agreeing to adopt a mutually acceptable reporting standard.
 Where there is no legal requirement, use internationally recognised standards for:

 [Party B] shall reduce the scope [1 and 2] [and 3] emissions relating to the activities governed by the agreement by [●] percent every year.
 This: